 With its large subscriber base, SIRIUS XM has stolen away many listeners from traditional broadcast stations operated by major radio companies such as Clear Channel and Cumulus Media.
 Providing all that content, though, is quite expensive due to rights fees for sports and exclusive talk shows, as well as the satellite equipment needed to reach listeners across the country.

 SIRIUS XM is dependent on automobile makers.
-During 2012 the company converted 45% of the customers who received a promotional subscription as part of the purchase or lease of a new vehicle to a self-paying subscription.
+The company works hard to convert customers who received a promotional subscription as part of the purchase or lease of a new vehicle to a self-paying subscription.

 Merger and Acquisitions